srappel/census_workshop_2022/content/setup.md

 and find the installation instructions for ArcGIS Pro.
 {: .step}

-Faculty and Staff can access ArcGIS Pro only on university-owned workstations under our site license with ESRI.
+Faculty and Staff can access ArcGIS Desktop only on university-owned workstations under our site license with ESRI.
+Because of how ArcGIS Pro is licensed, it is available for UWM Faculty, Staff, and Students on personal computers.
 {: .warn}

 Attendees without UWM credentials should consider a [free trial](https://www.esri.com/en-us/arcgis/products/arcgis-pro/trial)